-Housekeeping and the front office communicate about housekeeping room status, the report on the availability of the rooms for immediate guest occupancy.
+Housekeeping and the front office communicate with each other about housekeeping room status, the report on the availability of the rooms for immediate guest occupancy.
 Housekeeping room status can be described in the following communication terms:

-- Available Clean, or Ready-room is ready to be occupied - Occupied-guest or guests are already occupying a room

-- Stayover-guest will not be checking out of a room on the current day - Dirty or On-Change-guest has checked out of the room, but the housekeeping staff has not released the room for occupancy - Out-of-Order-room is not available for occupancy because of a mechanical malfunction
+- · Available Clean, or Ready-room is ready to be occupied - Occupied-guest or guests are already occupying a room - Stayover-guest will not be checking out of a room on the current day - Dirty or On-Change-guest has checked out of the room, but the housekeeping staff has not released the room for occupancy - Out-of-Order-room is not available for occupancy because of a mechanical malfunction keeper to the front desk clerk are a familiar scene in such a hotel.
+The official reporting of room status at the end of the day is accomplished with a housekeeper's room report-a report prepared by the housekeeper that lists the guest room occupancy status as vacant, occupied, or out-of-order.
+Sometimes even regular reporting of room status is not adequate, as guests may be anxiously awaiting the opportunity to occupy a room.
+On these occasions, the front desk clerk will have to telephone the floor supervisor to determine when the servicing of a room will be completed.

-Housekeeping and the front office also communicate on the details of potential house count (a report of the number of guests registered in the hotel), security concerns, and requests for amenities (personal toiletry items such as shampoo, toothpaste, and mouthwash; electrical equipment).
+Housekeeping and the front office also communicate on the details of potential house count (a report of the number of guests registered in the hotel), security concerns, and requests for amenities (personal toiletry items such as shampoo, toothpaste, mouthwash, and electrical equipment).
 These issues are of immediate concern to the guest as well as to supervisors in the hotel.